tjkusnadi/collector/README.md

 # collector

-This repository contains small Go and Node.js collectors that poll Binance for product data every second and store the raw JSON responses on disk.
+This repository contains small Go and Node.js collectors that poll Binance for product data every second and append the raw JSON responses to hourly [NDJSON](https://github.com/ndjson/ndjson-spec) files on disk.

 ## Prerequisites